Skip to main content

 • Determine if the solicitation is a limited submission.
 If so, please review further information actions HERE.

-• Identify any additional links or references such as supplemental instructions (i.g.
-NSF’s PAPPG).
+• Identify any additional links or references, such as supplemental instructions (i.g, NSF’s PAPPG).

-• Identify any additional submission mechanism instructions (i.g.
-“General Instructions for NIH and other PHS Agencies).
+• Identify any additional submission mechanism instructions (i.g, “General Instructions for NIH and other PHS Agencies).
 Ensure that each party involved with the proposal and submission understands these guidelines and seeks clarification if needed.

 • Identify the maximum and/or minimum total amounts that can be requested from the sponsor.

-• Determine if there are any further budgetary restrictions, such as any parameter limitations for the amount requested (i.e. total amount requested per year) and/or limitation of certain costs (i.g.
-PI salary and fringes, tuition)
+• Determine if there are any further budgetary restrictions, such as any parameter limitations for the amount requested (i.e., total amount requested per year) and/or limitation of certain costs (i.g, PI salary and fringes, tuition)

-• Ensure to identify and complete any required forms or documents, including those requiring AOR signature.
+• Ensure to identify and complete any required forms or documents, including those requiring an AOR signature.
 Once completed, provide the unsigned forms to your assigned college consultant for signature.

 • No solicitation, no problem!
 Here are some other options:

-• Use an email from the sponsor/program officer, which may include instructions, required forms or other documents needed for the submission.
+• Use an email from the sponsor/program officer, which may include instructions, required forms, or other documents needed for the submission.

 • Apply the general guidelines from NC State, State of NC, Uniform Guidance, and Sponsor.